 Listed buildings are statutorily protected - in terms of planning, any proposal for change must be accompanied by an application for listed building consent.
 When considering an application for works either to or affecting a listed building must take into account impact on its setting (which may be a nationally or locally designated designed landscape).
-NPPF Paras 128, 129 and even 135 underpin this.
-This can be immensely helpful in protecting historic landscapes which so often provide the setting for a principal listed building, or subsidiary listed structures such as kitchen garden walls, gates, gatehouses, temples and follies etc. See also paras 132 and 137.
+NPPF Paras 189, 190 and even 197 underpin this.
+This can be immensely helpful in protecting historic landscapes which so often provide the setting for a principal listed building, or subsidiary listed structures such as kitchen garden walls, gates, gatehouses, temples and follies etc. See also para 194.

-Where undesignated buildings or structures in the landscape are affected, the applicant must still consider significance: NPPF para 135 states that "The effect of an application on the significance of a non-designated heritage asset should be taken into account in determining the application...a balanced judgement will be required having regard to the scale of harm or loss...".
+Where undesignated buildings or structures in the landscape are affected, the applicant must still consider significance: NPPF para 197 states that "The effect of an application on the significance of a nondesignated heritage asset should be taken into account in determining the application...a balanced judgement will be required having regard to the scale of harm or loss...".

 Objects or structures within the curtilage of a listed building prior to 1st July 1948 are protected by the listing and are known as "curtilage listed structures".
 These might include statuary, garden walls, steps, terraces, fountains, ha-has.
 However in some cases features of this kind may be listed structures in their own right, especially if they are of particular aesthetic or historic significance.
-Check the entries on the on-line National Heritage List for England to see what is listed at a particular place (see below for the web link).
+Check the entries on the

-2. Scheduled monuments are statutorily protected - these tend to be earthworks, ruins and other archaeological sites, but will also include substantial built structures.
+- on-line National Heritage List for England to see what is listed at a particular place (see below for the web link). - Scheduled monuments are statutorily protected these tend to be 2. earthworks, ruins and other archaeological sites, but will also include substantial built structures.
 Any works which affect them must receive scheduled monument consent from the Secretary of State for Culture Media and Sport via English Heritage, aside from the process of planning permission.
 Consent is an entirely separate matter from the need, or not, to obtain planning permission.

-Earthworks as evidence of past features in a historic park or garden could be eligible for scheduling (see EH website), but even so, NPPF para 139 states that those "non-designated assets of archaeological interest that are demonstrably of equivalent significance to scheduled monuments, should be considered subject to the policies for designated heritage assets."
+Earthworks as evidence of past features in a historic park or garden could be eligible for scheduling (see EH website).
 We may tend to think of Scheduled Monuments as "pure" archaeology, but they can sometimes have an intimate connection to a designed landscape.
 Think, for example, of the ruins of Fountains Abbey and the landscape of Studley Royal; or Warwick Castle and the registered Castle gardens and park.
+Even relatively small Scheduled archaeological features can sometimes be found incorporated into a landscape design: at - 3.
+Registered Battlefields have no statutory protection in England.
+They are, however a material consideration in the planning process, as are proposed developments which may affect their setting.
+Some designed landscapes are closely related to, and may form the setting for historic battlefields.
+In such cases, check the Local Plan for relevant policies and see whether the applicant has demonstrated that the proposals will not adversely affect the battlefield or its setting.

-Even relatively small Scheduled archaeological features can sometimes be found incorporated into a landscape design: at Pencarrow, Cornwall, the C19 drive passes through an Iron Age fort which serves as a picturesque 'incident' on the approach to the house.
+Pencarrow, Cornwall, the C19 drive passes through an Iron Age fort which serves as a picturesque 'incident' on the approach to the house.